coecms/clef/README.rst

 - **CMIP5**  raijin projects: rr3, where NCI is the primary publisher and al33 for replicas
 - **CMIP6**  raijin projects: 0i10 for replicas
+- **CORDEX**  raijin projects: rr3, where NCI is the primary publisher and al33 for replicas

 The search returns both the path of data that is already available at NCI as well as information on data that is on external ESGF nodes but not yet available locally.